 - Sesame Street: In one episode, Big Bird tries to join "The Good Birds Club", but their pigeon leader won't let him in because his feet are too big.
 When Big Bird asks Abby if she can magically shrink his feet, she obliges, but he's now unable to keep his balance.

-- Shake It Up!: In "Add It Up" Rocky confesses having enormous feet, big enough to wear her brother's shoes.
+- Shake it Up: In "Add It Up" Rocky confesses having enormous feet, big enough to wear her brother's shoes.

 "My feet are too big to wear pretty shoes.
 Sometimes I put on heels that are too small for my feet when I go on stage, so my heels end up hurting a lot."

 - The late Richard Jeni once talked about how he once worked at a woman's shoe store to meet women (although he acknowledged it did not work in the slightest).
-He said a common situation was women being upset that their feet are too big to fit into the shoes that they want, and then become mad at HIM.
+He said a common situation was women being upset that their feet are too big to fit into the shoes that they want, and then becoming mad at HIM.